minireference/structure-api/docs/about.md

   - `ispartof`/`contains`: denote folder-like containment structure (but the same node can appear in multiple folders, analogous to using hard links in UNIX.)
-  - `prerequsite`/`usedfor`: describe dependency relations that can be followed in both direction: to find subjects/topics/concepts I should read before reading current node, and to see what I can use the current node for in the future.
+  - `prerequisite`/`usedfor`: describe dependency relations that can be followed in both direction: to find subjects/topics/concepts I should read before reading current node, and to see what I can use the current node for in the future.
   - `related`: generic relation between concepts

 **Note--this project is in very early stage of development and the author would really appreciate feedback about the proposed design.
 If you have any ideas about other types of nodes or relationships that I should think about, please send me an email.
 I'm first dot last at gmail.**

 Example of different types of nodes and relations:
   - `topic:math/quadratic_equation` which contains the definitions of `concept:math/quadratic_equation` and `concept:math/quadratic_formula`
   - `topic:physics/kinematics/UAM`, which is part of `topic:physics/mechanics/kinematics`,
     which is part of `subject:physics/mechanics`.
-  - We can usefully describe a dependency relation `topic:math/quadratic_equation --usedfor--> topic:physics/kinematics/UAM` to indicate to the student some problems involving the position equation $x(t)=x_i + v_it + \frac{1}{2}at^2$ that describes uniform accelerated motion (UAM) requires knowing how to solve equations of the form $ax^2+bx+c=0$.
+  - We can usefully describe a dependency relation `topic:math/quadratic_equation --usedfor--> topic:physics/kinematics/UAM` to indicate to the student some problems involving the position equation
+    $x(t)=x_i + v_it + \frac{1}{2}at^2$ that describes uniform accelerated motion (UAM)
+    requires knowing how to solve equations of the form $ax^2+bx+c=0$.
   - By specifying dependencies at the at the most specific level of description, all other levels of description can be inferred.
-    For example, aggregating all dependencies for a subject will show us, `subject:physics/mechanics --prerequsites--> [ concept:math/quadratic_equation, topic:math/quadratic_equation, ... ]`,
+    For example, aggregating all dependencies for a subject will show us, `subject:physics/mechanics --prerequisite--> [ concept:math/quadratic_equation, topic:math/quadratic_equation, ... ]`,
     which represents a list of specific things you need to know before learning kinematics.
-    If we want to see a dependency relation between subjects, we would return `subject:physics/mechanics --prerequsite--> subject:high_school_math`.
+    If we want to see a dependency relation between subjects, we would return `subject:physics/mechanics --prerequisite--> subject:high_school_math`.